FORMATIVE EXPERIENCES, CRITICAL JUNCTURES, DECISIVE LEADERSHIP

 Screencap from video of Bob Avakian speaking at a rally of thousands in San Francisco, sponsored by the Black Panther Party, on May Day 1969

 BA continued to be involved in the movement against the Vietnam War and in support of the liberation of Black people, Chicanos and other oppressed nationalities.
 He spoke at a rally of thousands in San Francisco, sponsored by the Black Panther Party, on May Day 1969.
-Later that year—a year in which police murdered Fred Hampton, head of the Chicago Chapter Black Panther Party, and waged massive armed assaults on the Black Panther Party and its offices in a number of cities—BA was instrumental in organizing a squad of people to join with others to defend and help prevent an attack on the Black Panther Party’s national office.
+Later that year—a year in which police murdered Fred Hampton, head of the Chicago Chapter of the Black Panther Party, and waged massive armed assaults on the Black Panther Party and its offices in a number of cities—BA was instrumental in organizing a squad of people to join with others to defend and help prevent an attack on the Black Panther Party’s national office.

 BA played an active role in national conventions of SDS (Students for a Democratic Society) in the spring and summer of 1969, where he put forward the position of the Revolutionary Union on revolution and the role of students and youth, and upheld the struggles of Black people, Chicanos, and other oppressed peoples within the U.S.—engaging in sharp struggle with representatives of various opportunist trends.